telerik/fiddler-everywhere-docs/collaboration.md

 Optionally, you can protect the saved session by enabling encryption and setting a password.
 Only users with the knowledge of the password can open the password-protected session.
 Password-protected sessions are listed in the **Session** list with a lock icon.
 [Read more about encrypting saved entries...]({% slug saved-sessions-tab %}#encrypting)

+>tip All saved sessions, including local saves, cloud saves from the [**Sessions** list]({%slug ved-sessions-tab%}), or manual exports are stored as [SAZ files]({%slug fiddler-saz-format%}).
+Always consider protecting your saved session with a password that adds additional 256-bit AES encryption to the generated SAZ file.
+[Learn more about the security aspects to consider when keeping traffic here ...]({%slug fe-security%}#saving-traffic)

 ### Sharing Sessions